 For digital "painting" techniques,using various kinds of software, switching back and forth as I develop an image, ending up with many layers, I can build up some stunning work, all in the computer in a somewhat complex process.
 No dusty chalks or smelly turpentine.
 I use a Wacom tablet, with a stylus pen which will function like any kind of pencil,pen or brush I want, even to the same style of brush strokes.
 I can control the thickness of "paint", and everything I would control with actual paint,ink,etc. I can even combine "media" which would not be possible with "real" media: like charcoal and oils.Sometimes I combine(montage) with drawings I have done specifically for the image.This new medium seems simple at first blush , yet is proving to be unendingly complex in reality.

 The end result can be printed any size I want .
 So, it is possible to print an image large on stretched canvas or metal, other sizes on watercolor type paper.

-For paper prints,I mostly use archival rag papers (usually Hahnemuhle papers from Germany) which are museum archival quality, and I also print on archival quality special canvas,or white diBond in high end archival inkjet,which is light fast for up to 200 years.
+For paper prints,I mostly use archival rag papers (usually Hahnemuhle papers from Germany) which are museum archival quality, and I also print on archival quality special canvas,or diffused aluminum,which is light fast for up to 200 years.
+For diffused aluminum the image is printed on a substrate then fused with the aluminum with high heat and pressure, so that the image becomes a part of the metal.
+Very permanent and the highest quality archival available today.
+Also very expensive to print.The kind of thing you put into your will for your heirs!

 What you see here is evolved from my own photography.
 I never use derivative material.